simcript/empire/README.md

 - **D-Pad / Left Stick**: Navigate through the grid (sensitivity is adjustable in Settings)
 - **A Button**: Launch the highlighted game
 - **B Button**: Return to the previous screen (e.g., from Favorites/Settings back to Library)

+## All Programs Picker

+- Use the **All Programs** sidebar section to scan Windows uninstall registries and list every installed desktop app.
+- Filter instantly via the search bar, then click **Add to Library** to persist the app under the unified “external” platform (stored with `electron-store`).
+- Add portable tools via **Add Portable App** → pick any `.exe`, and Mag will track it alongside other games.

 ## Refreshing Libraries & Settings